WanderMax/My_Code/README.md

-# Perl Code for Mess Projects
+# Perl & Python Code for Mess Projects
-My Perl code for text content operation
+My Perl and Python code for text content operation